coolblknerd/serverless-ng-presentation/PITCHME.md

 - The pros and cons of using serverless architecture? |
 - Parts of a serverless architecture |
 - How much is this thing going to cost me? |
-- What are some use-cases |
+- Is this something worth implementing on my next project? |

 ---